HELP FOR PARENTS WITH CHILDREN WHO HAVE ASPERGERS/HIGH-FUNCTIONING AUTISM

 Question

-I have three teenagers with Asperger's and my spouse does also.
+I have three teenagers on the autism spectrum and my spouse does also.
 Needless to say, our home is stressful at least once a day---usually more---every day.
 The conflict upsets our preschooler and leaves me in the middle to maintain peace and order.
 It is challenging to keep them from misreading, reacting to, and feeding off of each others' moods/verbalizations.
 Is there any method I can use during the meltdowns, especially if I come in when it's already angry and chaotic?
 I've tried getting them to separate and cool off, but they seem locked into engaging with each other.
 And, if I leave the room or the house I often end up with holes punched in walls, broken items, etc.

 Answer

-The parent’s behavior can influence a meltdown’s duration, so always check your response first.
+The parent’s behavior can influence a meltdown’s duration, so always check your response first:

 1. Calm down